White Tulips never cease to decorate your garden, boasting meanings and symbols including purity, innocence, forgiveness, and respect.

 However, plant it away from the boundary if you keep it in your garden.

 It can peak over shorter plants because of its 22-inch stalk.

 8. White Triumphator Lily

-Similarly, plant this beauty in a wind-protected position to create stunning harmonies with other late-season flowering bulbs.
+Thus, plant this beauty in a wind-protected position to create stunning harmonies with other late-season flowering bulbs.

 These Tulips are also ideal as cut flowers since their stems will keep them from drooping in the vase for longer.

 10. White Prince Tulip

-It’s an excellent cut flower, and the 14-inch stem holds up well in a vase.
+They are an excellent cut flower, and the 14-inch stem holds up well in a vase.

 11. Spring Green Tulip

-It looks stunning when planted with dark-colored tulips in spring borders.
+It looks stunning when planted with dark-colored Tulips in spring borders.